 If you are considering LASIK eye surgery, and all the different price options you see advertised are confusing you.
 Rest assured, it’s understandable.
-With LASIK surgery, price can vary from provider to provider.
+With LASIK surgery, the price can vary from provider to provider.
 We hope the information included in this article with help provide answers many people have regarding value versus price in a surgical procedure such as LASIK.

 A discount provider may claim to offer LASIK as low as $299 per eye, while premium providers may not promote a price.
 What does this mean to you as a consumer, and how do you know who to trust your eyes to?

 Understanding Discount providers’ approach to the price of LASIK can be compared to that of purchasing a car, similar in that you have a base price and all your upgrades are available to you at an additional cost.
 The advertised LASIK price at $299 per eye is similar to this experience.

 The “as low as $299 per eye” offer comes with fine print.

 Typically, this price is only available to a very small percentage of patients, while the majority of patients end up paying a much higher price.
 This discounted price typically starts with a low myopic correction.
 The fine print outlines the additional fees and upcharges.
 These upgrades may include an advanced technology laser platform (for additional cost), or possibly the surgery is performed by a more experienced surgeon (for additional cost).

 At the end of the day, the typical patient visiting a Discount provider may end up spending close to, if not the same what they would spend going to a premium provider for LASIK.